oryabkov/cuda_batch_linsolvers_test/README.md

   implicit CUDA solver for gas dynamics.
 In this problem one usually have to solve many similarly structured small or medium size linear systems.
 For more information, see [1].
-* There are sutuations where you need, for example, to solve system with multiply different right hand sides (RHS).
+* There are situations where you need, for example, to solve system with multiply different right hand sides (RHS).
 Moreover these RHSs may not be known in advance and may emerge one by one.
 In other situations one may need to explicitly invert matrix.
 This creates many different use cases for batch solver, which were not our primary goal because in chem kinetics (out motivation problem) there is often no need to solve systems with the same matrix for different right hand sides (RHS) many times.
-That is why our tests are maily aimed for the following situation: you solve one set (batch) of linear systems with one set of RHSs, one RHS per one matrix.
+That is why our tests are mainly aimed for the following situation: you solve one set (batch) of linear systems with one set of RHSs, one RHS per one matrix.
 * Because of the previous note we don't restrict methods under consideration just to LU decomposition with following solution of triangular systems.
-Although, this method seems to be preferable from the algorithm complexity point of view (especially for multiply sequentally appearing RHSs situation), in CUDA there exist different realization aspects which sometimes make more complex algorithm work faster (because of lower number of memory accesses, for example).
+Although, this method seems to be preferable from the algorithm complexity point of view (especially for multiply sequentially appearing RHSs situation), in CUDA there exist different realization aspects which sometimes make more complex algorithm work faster (because of lower number of memory accesses, for example).
   That's why we also consider solutions based on Gauss elimination of